Financial Positions of U.S. Public Corporations: Part 1, Before the Pandemic

 While the U.S. economy entered 2020 on a strong footing, there have been concerns for some time about the financial fragility of the corporate sector.
 For instance, the Federal Reserve’s financial stability report from May of 2019 highlighted growing risky business debt.
 Rather than look at broad aggregates, such as the overall ratio of nonfinancial corporations’ debt to GDP, we prefer to study the cross-sectional distribution of firms and gauge how many firms might be in financial distress.

 The top panel of figure 2 depicts the evolution of the distribution of a commonly used measure of leverage, the ratio of gross debt to earnings.
 (Earnings are measured as earnings before interest, taxes, debt and amortization (EBITDA), a standard measure of profitability.)
-The different lines show the fractions of firms (weighted according to their sales) with a ratio above 6, 9, and 12.2 Looking at the top (blue) line, we see that the fraction was at an all-time high in 2019, with almost 80% of the sales of publicly traded firms in firms with a debt/EBITDA ratio above 6.
-The share of firms with very high leverage (i.e., debt to EBITDA over 9 or 12) was also high, comparable to previous peaks, but not as dramatically elevated.
+The different lines show the fractions of firms (weighted according to their sales) with a ratio above 4, 5, and 6.2 Looking at the top (blue) line, we see that the fraction was elevated in 2019, with almost 20% of the sales of publicly traded firms in firms with a debt/EBITDA ratio above 4.
+The share of firms with very high leverage (i.e., debt to EBITDA over 5 or 6) was also high, but not as dramatically elevated.

 The bottom panel of figure 2 displays the evolution of the distribution of net debt to earnings.
 Net debt is gross debt less cash and other short-term equivalents.
 Offsetting debt with cash arguably presents a more accurate measure of the firms’ financial commitments.
 Here too, we see that the leverage ratios were high, comparable to previous peaks.3